- Microdermabrasion is a form of physical exfoliation that can be performed at home.

 Despite the popularity of microdermabrasion, little research has been conducted into its efficacy for rejuvenating the skin.
 As such, research into the efficacy of at-home microdermabrasion is similarly limited, if not more so.

-Still, there is some evidence that microdermabrasion at home provides mild, though clinically significant, improvements to the skin, with one differentiating factor: where improvements are immediately noticeable following a professional microdermabrasion treatment, results of DIY microdermabrasion may require a week or two, over multiple sessions, to become visible.
+Still, there is some evidence that at-home microdermabrasion provides mild, clinically significant, improvements to the skin, with one differentiating factor: where improvements are immediately noticeable following a professional microdermabrasion treatment, results of a DIY microdermabrasion may require one week or two, over multiple sessions, to become visible.

 Safety and side effects

-Individuals of all skin colors and types can take advantage of microdermabrasion at home.
+Individuals of all skin tones and types can take advantage of at-home microdermabrasion.
 Side effects are mild, if they present at all, and typically clear up within hours of treatment.

-However, misuse or overuse of a microdermabrasion kit can contribute to increased likelihood or severity of side effects.
+However, misuse or overuse of a microdermabrasion device can contribute to the increased likelihood or severity of side effects.
 Common issues include: